aryapreetam/cmp-lib-template/docs/template-setup-system.md

 - Shows prominent warning at top of README
 - Visible on GitHub repository page
 - Instructs users to run `./setup-template.sh`
-- User removes manually after setup
+- Can be removed manually after setup or automatically by script

 ## User Flow